geopm/geopm/service/docs/source/runtime.rst

      non-MPI process that needs to be profiled.
    * While optional in this example, in case of launching non-MPI applications across multiple nodes, the ``GEOPM_CTL_LOCAL`` environment variable should be set in order to generate a unique GEOPM report file for each host node.
+This disables all intra-process MPI communication between the GEOPM controllers.

    .. code-block:: console
      :caption: Examples using ``geopmctl``